sjpwait/Euromoney.QARecruitmentTest/README.md

 #### Acceptance criteria

 - Management team page is displayed correctly
-- Verify that the URL of the first image is present.
+- Verify that all teammembers have Name, Job Title, Picture and description.

 ---